-An increasing number of lenders offer portfolio mortgages, each with different criteria that an application has to meet to be successful.
+An increasing number of lenders offer buy-to-let portfolio mortgage products, each with different criteria that an application has to meet to be successful.

-Some high street lenders also offer this sort of product, although the lending criteria may not be as advantageous as through specialist lenders.
+Some high street lenders also offer this sort of buy-to-let portfolio mortgage product, although the lending criteria may not be as advantageous as through specialist lenders.

 Typical lending criteria include: